 Wie sets a standard in Women’s Open at Pinehurst

-“Definitely too early,” Thompson said with a laugh.
+“Definitely too early,” Thompson said.
 “Thirty-six holes in a major, that’s a lot of golf to be played, especially at a U.S. Women’s Open.”

-She twice thought her shots were going off the turtleback greens, and twice she relied on her table-top putting stance to make long par saves.
+Wie relied on her table-top putting stance to twice make long par saves.
 She finished with a 6-iron that set up a 12-foot birdie putt, and a 15-foot birdie on the par-5 ninth to reach 4-under 136.

-That was her third straight birdie, and she closed with four pars to reach 139.
+That was her third straight birdie, and she closed with four pars.

 “I hung around, and that’s what you’ve got to do at this tournament,” said Lewis, at even-par with Amy Yang (69) and Minjee Lee, the 18-year-old amateur from Australia who played bogey-free on the back nine to salvage a 71.

-Lucy Li, the precocious 11-year-old and youngest qualifier in the history of the U.S. Women’s Open, isn’t leaving town until Monday.
-She just won’t be playing any more golf.
-The sixth-grader from the Bay Area started with a double bogey for the second straight day and shot another 78 to miss the cut by seven shots.
+Lucy Li, the precocious 11-year-old and youngest qualifier in the history of the U.S. Women’s Open, started with a double bogey for the second straight day and shot another 78 to miss the cut.

 The cut was 9-over 149.

 Na Yeon Choi had a 70 and was at 1-over 141, followed by a Paula Creamer (72) at 2-over 142.
-The group at 143 included Karrie Webb (73) and So Yeon Ryu (74), who saved her hopes with three straight birdies on the front nine, and narrowly missing a fourth.
+The group at 143 included Karrie Webb (73) and So Yeon Ryu, who saved her hopes with three straight birdies on the front nine.
 All of them are former Women’s Open champions.

-This is a different Wie they are chasing.
-She already has won this year in Hawaii, and she has eight top 10s and is No. 2 on the LPGA money list.
+Wie is in contention on the weekend in her second straight major.
+The last time that happened was when she was 16 and had a chance in three of them.
+Wie already has won this year in Hawaii, and she has eight top 10s and is No. 2 on the LPGA money list.